Coolest Fish Cake Ideas and Photos

 I began with two circle cake pans for each.
 One became the body, and the other I cut up for the fins.
 I decorated the bodies with frosting piped in to resemble scales and gave them large white frosting eyes with a dab of blue in the center.
 The back fins were covered with sprinkles.

 I am not sure how I came up with this fish birthday cake.
 I played with several sheet cakes until I felt like I had a fish.
-I cut off the corners of the cake to make sort of a football shape then used the corners to make the fish tail and top and bottom fins.
-I cut out a little triangle for the mouth.
+First, I cut off the corners of the cake to make sort of a football shape then used the corners to make the fish tail and top and bottom fins.
+Then, I cut out a little triangle for the mouth.
 I used M&M’s to make scales.

 This fish birthday cake was for my son’s 2nd birthday and everyone loved it.